insure logo

 USAA*$1,745$3,727$1,982114%

-In Illinois, if you’re leasing or financing your car, your lender might require you to purchase collision and comprehensive insurance on top of the state-required liability coverage.
+If you lease or finance your car in Illinois, your lender may ask you to purchase collision and comprehensive insurance beyond the state-mandated liability coverage.

 Methodology